bootique/bootique-shiro/README.md

 * `bootique-shiro` - a basic module that helps to configure a set of security Realms (available as injectable [Realms](https://github.com/bootique/bootique-shiro/blob/master/bootique-shiro/src/main/java/io/bootique/shiro/realm/Realms.java)) object).
 While it can be used standalone, it normally serves as a basis for environment-specific Shiro integrations described below.
-Also includes factories for "Ini" and ActiveDirectory realms.
+Also includes factories for "Ini" realm (that supports in-place definition of user accounts) and ActiveDirectory realm.

 * `bootique-shiro-static` - a module that stands up Shiro stack and stores it in Shiro-provided static singletons.
 This allows the app to use `ShiroUtils` without extra setup.
 The obvious shortcoming of this approach is that the framework